gristlabs/grist-help/help/col-types.md

 *![rename columns](images/columns/columns-rename-renamecolumn.png)*
 {: .screenshot-half }

-Selecting "Column Options" in the same drop-down opens the Creator Panel.
+Selecting "Column Options" in the same drop-down opens the creator panel.
 From here, you can edit the Column Label, shown at the top or add a description.

 *![rename columns](images/columns/columns-rename-creatorpanel.png)*